Soumaya Akaaboune

-Biography
+Early life

 Akaaboune was born and raised in Tangier, Morocco.
 Her mother was a stylist and costume designer while her father was an art lover.
 She described her childhood home as a sanctuary for artists and those in need.
-At the age of 14, Akaaboune was spotted by the choreographer Maurice Bejart, who invited her to join his dance troupe.
-She accepted and trained for eight hours a day, a period in which she said was the happiest of her life.
+At the age of 14, Akaaboune was spotted by the choreographer Maurice Béjart, who invited her to join his dance troupe.
+She accepted and trained for eight hours a day, a period which she said was the happiest of her life.
 Akaaboune toured Europe, dancing in Paris, then Spain and London.
 During her time in London, she turned her attention to theater, performing in several musicals.
 She snapped her Achilles tendon in 1989, ending her dancing career.
-In London, Akaaboune met Sandra Bernhard, who invited her to perform on her show "Up All Night" and later the Broadway show "I'm Still Here ...Damn It".
+In London, Akaaboune met Sandra Bernhard, who invited her to perform on her show "Up All Night" and later her Broadway show "I'm Still Here ...
+Damn It!"

+Career

 Akaaboune trained in acting at the Loft Studio.
 In 2010, she starred opposite Matt Damon in the film Green Zone.
 Akaaboune had roles in the romantic comedy Playing for Keeps in 2012 and the biopic Lovelace in 2013.
 She was one of the five housewives profiled on the 2013 French show Les Vraies Housewives.
 Between 2015 and 2016, Akaaboune starred as Fettouma in the popular soap opera Wadii, directed by Yassine Ferhanne.
 Her character is a bourgeois woman who refuses to accept injustice, and the show received 7 million views per episode.
 In 2019, she played Marcelle in the TV series The Spy.

+Personal life

-Akaaboune met the film producer Peter Rodger in 1999.
+Akaaboune met film producer Peter Rodger in 1999.
 The pair subsequently married and had a son, Jazz.
 Akaaboune was the stepmother of Elliot Rodger, the perpetrator of the 2014 Isla Vista killings.
-The two had a strained relationship, and Elliot Rodger had also planned to murder Akaaboune.
+The two had a strained relationship, and Elliot had planned to murder Akaaboune shortly before the killings.
 She returned to Morocco at the end of 2014.

 Akaaboune speaks French, Arabic, English and Spanish.